luisdeol/AspNetCoreSignalR_React/README.md

-Now you can open the *http://localhost:3000/ url in two tabs and check it out how the messages arrive in real-time from the SignalR Hub to the React app.S
+Now you can open the http://localhost:3000/ url in two tabs and check it out how the messages arrive in real-time from the SignalR Hub to the React app.